wrapl/minilang/docs/language.rst

 All identifiers in *Minilang* (other than those provided by the compiler / embedding) must be explicitly declared.
 Declarations are only visible within their containing block and can be referenced before their actual declaration.
 This allows (among other things) mutually recursive functions.

-There are 3 types of declaration in *Minilang*:
+There are 3 types of declaration:

 #. :mini:`var Name` binds :mini:`Name` to a new variable with an initial value of :mini:`nil`.
 Variables can be reassigned using :mini:`Name :=  Expression`.
 A variable declaration can optionally include an initial expression to evaluate and assign to the variable :mini:`var Name := Expression`, this is equivalent to :mini:`var Name; Name := Expression`.